vijay-shankaranand/tp/docs/team/rionshocker.md

   - Did up the `select_event` feature and its use-cases
   - Added instructions for manual testing for `add_contact`, `edit_contact`, `view_contacts`, `delete_tag`, and `select_event` commands
   - Did up the table of contents section
+  - Added navigability for better use of the DG

 <br>